yyhrs/Blender-ALAMO-Plugin/README.md

 ## Sidebar

 The sidebar(default hotkey: 'N') offers an ALAMO properties option.
 This lists the file format specific properties of the active object.
-The avaible properties change depending on the mode and object type.

-Scene propierties(always avaible):
+Validate:
+ - Check for any problems that would cause an export to fail.

+Object tools (Mesh in object-mode):
+ - HasCollision: treated as collider ingame
+ - Hidden: invisible ingame

+Armature Settings (always avaible):
  - ActiveSkeleton: Files can only contain a single skeleton.
 Choose the skeleton that is used when exporting
- - AnimationEndFrame: per action, length of the animation

-Object properties(Mesh in object-mode):
- - HasCollision: treated as collider ingame
- - Hidden: invisible ingame

-Bone properties (Bone in edit-mode):
+Bone Tools (Bone in edit-mode):
+ - billboardMode: Sets the billboard mode.
+Can only be set on individually-selected bones.
  - Visible: Visibility of attached object
  - EnableProxy: bone is a proxy to spawn effects ingame, enables additional options:
  - proxyIsHidden: flag that determines if the proxy is initially hidden
  - altDecreaseStayHidden: prevents proxies to become visible when the alt level decreases
- - ProxyName: name of the effect to be attached to the proxy
+ - ProxyName: name of the effect to be attached to the proxy.
+Can only be set on individually-selected bones.

  Bone properties (Bone in pose-mode):
-  - proxyIsHiddenAnimation: animated visibility of the proxy, when hovering over it with mouse: press 'I' to set keyframe
+  - proxyIsHiddenAnimation: animated visibility of the proxy
+  - Action End Frames: per action, length of the animation

+ Debug:
+  - Unmodified original UI

+  ### Gotchas
+   - Any clicks on the sidebar, but not on an active control, will be treated as a click in the 3d view.
+This can cause you to lose your selection.
+   - On validation, errors only pop up briefly, and warnings don't pop up at all.
+Recommend opening an Info panel when validating.

  ## Alamo material properties